 Integrated cannister – cooking pot and cooker either locks or screws together.
 More expensive than standard cannister and also requires you to recycle your gas cylinder.
 Integrated system doesn’t allow campers to use different sized pots and pans, although some manufacturers now sell inserts for the cooking pot.
 Performs better in cold than standard cannister stove but is heavier and can topple over with ease.

-Examples of integrated cannister stoves include the NIC IMPEX SA Jetboil Zip Camping Stove and the Highlander Mens Blade 2.
+Examples of integrated cannister stoves include the NIC IMPEX SA Jetboil Zip Camping Stove (here’s a good review by Jake) and the Highlander Mens Blade 2.

 Remote cannister – cooker and cannister are connected by a length of hose.
 Lighter than an integrated system, but still bulkier than standard cannister.
 One big plus point over standard – wind shield can be used as there is no risk of the cannister overheating.

 Examples of remote cannister stoves include the Primus Gravity III, the MSR Windpro II and Vango folding gas stove (I love this – cheap as chips and incredibly robust).

 My favourite type of lightweight camping stoves uses white gas, a mixture of C5 and C6 hydrocarbons.
 Whilst not to everyone’s taste, white fuel stoves have never failed me on an expedition.
 Like gas offerings, there are a number of models and pros and cons to this type of lightweight camping stove.